An Unhinged History of American Publishing, Episode 5–Macmillan, or: where our mountains came from

 To support the family, the oldest Macmillan brother, Malcolm, became a schoolmaster.
 Their farm days were done, more or less; it was just too hard to eke out a living that way.
 The younger Macmillan brothers followed suit in similar careers.

 Daniel Macmillan, born 1813, was the first brother to go into bookselling.
 Frail his whole life, he was unsuited for much else.
-Malcolm introduced him to some bookish friends, and yadda, yadda, yadda: Daniel ended up in London, eventually opening his own bookstore.
+Malcolm introduced him to some bookish friends, and yadda, yadda, yadda: Daniel ended up opening his own bookstore in London.

-There was a scene change.
-After reading a religious tract he liked, Daniel struck up an epistolary friendship with its wealthy Cambridge archdeacon author.
-In time, the archdeacon asked: why don’t you open a bookstore up near me!
+In time, there was a scene change.
+After reading a religious tract he liked, Daniel struck up an epistolary friendship with the guy who wrote it, a wealthy Cambridge archdeacon.
+His new friend had an idea: why don’t you open a bookstore up near me!

-Cambridge was a great place to thrive in a wholesome Protestant way, after all.
-A bastion of prudence and severity ever since the local MP, Oliver Cromwell, had deposed the monarchy in the English civil war, Cambridge is to this day the more reserved and spartan of England’s two famous university towns.
+Cambridge was a great place for wholesome Protestants to thrive, after all.
+A bastion of prudence and severity ever since the local MP, Oliver Cromwell, deposed the monarchy in the English civil war, Cambridge is to this day the more reserved and spartan of England’s two famous university towns.
 (There’s a reason “Saltburn” takes place at royalist Oxford.)

 Daniel accepted the invitation.
 Alexander was supposed to stay in London and manage bookshop #1 while Daniel opened #2.
 Alas, however, Daniel was too tubercular at this point to handle a bookshop by himself.
 The brothers closed the London store and focused exclusively on Cambridge, where they became a beloved local institution.